-Starting to track your finances might seem onerous and time-consuming but there are many reasons why you might find starting a budget useful.
-Our team have put together the top ten reasons for why you might need a budget.
+Getting started with a budget and tracking your finances might seem onerous and time-consuming but there are many reasons why you might find starting a budget useful.
+Our team have put together the top ten reasons for why you might need a budget:

 If you’re fed up with the stress of living from pay day to pay day, it might be worth starting a budget.
 Planning how you will spend your money may help make sure that you have money towards the end of the month for those unexpected expenses.